 Find Cheap Homeowners Insurance Quotes in Your Area

-Whether you get coverage from an NFIP or non-NFIP policy, it's usually very difficult to receive immediate flood insurance — especially if you are a first-time flood insurance buyer.
+Whether you get coverage from an NFIP or a non-NFIP policy, it's usually very difficult to receive immediate flood insurance — especially if you are a first-time flood insurance buyer.
 Typically, the only way you can avoid a waiting period is by changing your existing policy at or just prior to its renewal date.
 Even then, you’d probably only be eligible for immediate coverage if your mortgage company required the change, or if your property met special risk designations assigned by an adjuster.

 What is the waiting period for flood insurance?